 '+folder' defaults to the folder current

-'msgs' defaults to all

-'-format' defaulted as described above
+- '-format' defaulted as described above

-'-noheader'
+- '-noheader'

-'-width' defaulted to the width of the terminal
+- '-width' defaulted to the width of the terminal

 Prior to using the format string mechanism, '-header' used to generate a heading saying what each column in the listing was.
 Format strings prevent this from happening.